-100. PURPOSE
+100. Purpose

-The intent of this handbook is to provide information to customers, electrical contractors, engineers and architects in order that electrical installations may be connected to the Company's system in a safe and uniform manner.
+The intent of this handbook is to provide information to customers, electrical contractors, engineers, and architects in order that electrical installations may be connected to the company's system in a safe and uniform manner.
+This handbook is meant to provide a construction standard and is not meant to assist in determining rates.
+For rates, please see CMPCO.com and search pricing.

 This handbook is filed with the Maine Public Utilities Commission (MPUC), and it is in conformance with the MPUC's Chapter 320, Service Standards for Electric Utilities.

-101. CODE REQUIREMENTS
+101. Code Requirements

-The Company, by law (Title 35-A M.R.S.A.
-Section 2305-A), is required to design, construct, operate and maintain its lines and equipment in conformance with the applicable provisions of the most recent edition of the National Electrical Safety Code (NESC).
+The company, by law (Title 35A M.R.S.A.
+Section 2305A), is required to design, construct, operate and maintain its lines and equipment in conformance with the applicable provisions of the most recent edition of the National Electrical Safety Code (NESC).